aishwarya-shekar-babu/Road-Accident-Prediction/README.md

 ### Road_Accident_Prediction_finalmodels_app.ipynb
 - Interactive application built on top of the trained models.
 - Provides an interface for users to input parameters and get accident predictions.
+- The necesary files for this interface is in model results ,please download it before running

 ##  Notes